ShenZhouHong/motive-power-of-words/README.md

 * **"Words [are the means of] mutual influence among men"**:
   * Consider the role of words in the building and function of a society.
 What role do words play in societies?

+As this is supposed to be a short, reflective essay, specifically requested without external citations, a good way to approach the essay is to write from an introspective point of view (e.g. of personal experience).
+Claims 2 through 3 are fairly self-explanatory: as they are about the *motive* nature of words, e.g. the ability of words to affect humans: through emotion, education, or judgement.

+The more interesting claims, however - are claim number 1, and claim number five.
+The first claim is a big one, because it is an ontological claim about the origin/nature of words.
+This claim can be addressed in different ways, depending on if "words" is interpreted as the written word, as the spoken word, or as language altogether.
+The qualifier of "ancient" is also an interesting one, for it implies that such power stems from the past.

+Claim number 5 is an interesting sociological claim, about the role which words play within society.

+Normally, it would be structurally coherent to write about each of Freud's claims.
+However, as 600 words **is literally 2 pages of text in MS Word**, only a brief, prosatic reflection is possible.

 ### Essay Structure Planning